samsquire/ideas4/README.md

 # 510. Sourcecode links to loops

-Find all references to a method from a symbol name
+Find all references to a method from a symbol name.

+Write a loop over callsites.